uswds/public-sans/README.md

 # Public Sans

 Current font files for the Public Sans typeface.
-This typeface is based off of https://github.com/impallari/Libre-Franklin
+This typeface is based off of https://github.com/impallari/Libre-Franklin.
+Public Sans is a Latin-only font.

 ## Usage